lydiadunning/ComposeMusic/README.md

-# Make Some Music
+# Compose Music

-Make Some Music is a tool for exploring music composition.
+Compose Music is a tool for exploring music composition.

 ## Access

-Make Some Music runs in browser.
+Compose Music runs in browser.
 It only works on desktop.

 ## How To Use